Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

 As a result, only the moves $c$, $d$, $c^\prime$ and $d^\prime$ do not decrease the power counting.
 Moreover, all these configurations preserve the tree structure, ensuring that $\mathcal{M}_{\mathcal{N}+1}$ is LO only if it is a tree itself.

 \begin{flushright} $\square$ \end{flushright}

-Non-vacuum 1PI $2$-point graphs are then obtained from vacuum graphs from cutting an internal dotted edge.
-Obviously, cutting a dotted edge on the boundary of an internal face with length upper than $1$ create a 1PR graph.
+Non-vacuum 1PI two-point graphs are then obtained from vacuum graphs from cutting an internal dotted edge.
+Obviously, cutting a dotted edge on the boundary of an internal face with length upper than $1$ creates a 1PR graph.
 Then we have to cut a dotted edge with ends points hooked on the same vertex, corresponding to the leafs on the HS representation.
-Opening an internal dotted edge deletes $5$ internal faces, the variation of power counting is then $\delta \omega = -2\delta L+\delta F=2-5=-3$, meaning that leading two points functions scales with $\omega=2$. \\
+Opening an internal dotted edge deletes five internal faces, the variation of power counting is then $\delta \omega = -2\delta L+\delta F=2-5=-3$, meaning that leading two point functions scales with $\omega=2$. \\

-1PI $4$-point graphs are then obtained from deleting another tadpole.
-However, we have to distinguish between $4$-point diagrams with melonic and pseudo-melonic boundaries. \\
+1PI four-point graphs are then obtained from deleting another tadpole.
+However, we have to distinguish between four-point diagrams with melonic and pseudo-melonic boundaries. \\